 Table 3-4.
-Test of the Effect of Foreign Competition on Output of Domestic Firms.
+Test of the Effect of Foreign Competition on Output of DomesticFirms.

-Absolute value of t-statistics in brackets. significant at the 5% level, significant at the 1% level should produce negative coefficients at the competition measure.
+Following Aitken and Harrison (1999), we conducted a direct test of the effect of increased competition on firms output.
+If increased competition forces domestic firms to decrease output or quit the industry, than regressing output on foreign competition measures should produce negative coefficients at the competition measure.
 We report the results of such regressions in Table 3-4.
 The coefficient at the regional spillovers is negative and significant at least at the 10% level both in the overall sample an in each subgroup of the firms.
 This result additionally confirms our hypothesis that foreign entry forces local firms to decrease their output at least in the short run.